skramm/homog2d/docs/homog2d_showcase.md

 * [Showcase 11](../misc/showcase/showcase11.cpp):
 <a name="sc11"></a>
-a moving segment, its supporting line, and its two parallel segments
+a moving segment, its supporting line, and its two parallel segments.

 ![showcase11](showcase/showcase11.gif)